futtta/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.22 =
+* fix for figcaption in WordPress video block disappearing (thanks Tomas Hartl !)
+* disabled "lyte kinda texturize" by default (an be re-enabled with a filter)

 = 1.7.21 =
 * bugfix for regression in parsing improvements which in some cases saw links to youtube being shown as LYTE as well.